cbarkinozer/OnlineBankingRestAPI/README.md

 In the sql package there are sql files that has test data in them for main tables created using Mockaroo.
 ACC_ACCOUNT and CRD_CREDIT_CARD table's queries need more work :
 use regular expression datatype to generate random data in custom format.
 Also use number instead of money for BigDecimals.

-Crd and Loa class tests only have happy paths, add also validation paths.

 There is a simple producer consumer system that runs with Kafka.
 This system imitates the banking apps sending sms to users.